- What Is Mastitis?

 Even while you grapple with mastitis, know that it won’t impact your baby.
 They can always keep taking feeds, even from affected breasts; milk, however, may taste saltier than normal for a while.
 Even if the baby happens to consume the bacteria from the infection through the milk, it will be destroyed by the baby’s digestive acids.
 It is important to mention that the effect of mastitis antibiotics on the baby is nil.
 The only indirect effect that the medication has is that your milk supply could be reduced from the impacted breast.

 There are some natural remedies for mastitis which you could try at home to get relief from the condition:

 - You can try using a cold pack on the breast each time before you feed.
 Ensure it is not applied directly as it could damage the skin, and always cover it with a clean cloth before applying.
 The cold compress helps with the swelling condition and provides relief.
-The hot compress, on the other hand, can aid clearing of blocked ducts, circulation of blood and improves milk flow.
-It can kindle your let-down reflex which makes the process of nursing smoother.
+Hot compress, on the other hand, can aid the clearing of the blocked ducts, and also bring about the circulation of blood and improvement in the milk flow.
+It can kindle your let-down reflex, which makes the process of nursing smoother.

 - Cabbage leaves can be used as the sulphur component in them can help reduce inflammation.
 This could give a lot of relief to nursing mothers from issues like engorgement and blocked ducts.
 For this, keep a few cabbage leaves in the refrigerator for at least half an hour and then cover up your infected breast.
 Replace with a fresh one after the leaves placed have turned warm.